primiano/perfetto-docs/docs/concepts/config.md

 the TraceConfig is passed to `perfetto` and ends when either the `Traceconfig.duration_ms` has elapsed, or when the cmdline client terminates.

-Perfetto supports an alternative mode of either starting or stoppping the trace which is based on triggers.
+Perfetto supports an alternative mode of either starting or stopping the trace which is based on triggers.
 The overall idea is to declare in the trace config
 itself:

 * A set of triggers, which are just free-form strings.
-* Whether a gien trigger should cause the trace to be started or stopped, and the start/stop delay.
+* Whether a given trigger should cause the trace to be started or stopped, and the start/stop delay.

 Why using triggers?
 Why can't one just start perfetto or kill(SIGTERM) it when